lzim/mtl/faciltator_dashboard.md

 <img src = "https://github.com/lzim/mtl/blob/feature-gh-pages_facilitator_dashboard/images/team_listing.png?raw=true">

-2. The Teams listing will contain a list of all teams the individual is a registered enduser (see bluegreen highlight).
+2. The Teams listing will contain a list of all teams the individual is a registered end user (see blue-green highlight).
 A boldface team indicates a chat is waiting. **Note the listing contains _ind teams.
 These are teams where users are assigned an individual world with which to experiment.
 However, any discussions held in this thread will be visible by all registered users from their different worlds.**  To have a private chat with an individual, see Set up a Private Conversation above.